 the energy (\ref{Eprimenu}) becomes

 The first term in the right-hand side coincides with (B.2) in \cite{hp} when we replace $\zeta_i$ by $\mu_i$ and $\sigma_{i+1}^{\rm p}$ by $3/2-\alpha_{N-i}$.
-Further the relation
+Further, the relation

 coincides with (B.4) in \cite{hp} under the same replacement.
 Therefore we can rewrite (\ref{Eprimenu-zeta}) following the argument of Appendix B in \cite{hp}.
-For $j\in [1,\lambda']$, let $\zeta'_j$ be the length of $j$th each column in $D(\zeta)$ and $\sigma_j$ be ``spin variables'' defined by
+For $j\in [1,\lambda']$, let $\zeta'_j$ be the length of $j$th column in $D(\zeta)$ and $\sigma_j$ be ``the spin variable'' defined by